-The pelvic floor is a group of muscles which attach to the bones of the pelvis.
+The pelvic floor is a group of muscles that attach to the bones of the pelvis.
 They’re curved in a bowl shape and when functioning properly, they support the pelvic organs and joints.
 They also form the base of the core muscles to support the entire spine.

 How does it become dysfunctional?

-The pelvic floor can become tight, painful, and/or weak progressively overtime.
-Back pain, hip problems, abdominal and pelvic surgeries, weight gain, and pregnancy can all be contributing factors
+The pelvic floor can become tight, painful, and/or weak progressively over time.
+Back pain, hip problems, abdominal and pelvic surgeries, weight gain, and pregnancy can all be contributing factors.